Categories

 It is a version of Bluetooth designed for lower-powered devices that use less data.
 To conserve power, BLE remains in sleep mode except when a connection is initiated.
 This makes it ideal for wearable fitness trackers and health monitors.

-Bluetooth itself is wildly known as of its uses so let us quickly do a SWOT analysis on BLE:
+Bluetooth itself is wildly known for its uses so let us quickly do a SWOT analysis on BLE:

 NB-IoT is a Low Power Wide Area Network (LPWAN) radio technology standard developed by 3GPP to enable a wide range of cellular devices and services.
 The specification was frozen in 3GPP Release 13 (LTE Advanced Pro), in June 2016.
 Other 3GPP IoT technologies include eMTC (enhanced Machine-Type Communication) and EC-GSM-IoT.